The Settlers IV: Graphics

 In the GamesZone interview, Brändle also addressed the issue of the similarity in graphics between the new game and Settlers III: "We have deliberately programmed an engine that is very much like the previous one.
 We wanted to make the fans feel like they were back in the familiar world of The Settlers".

 As with Settlers III, the buildings in the game were created using 3D Studio Max, with Adobe Photoshop used to create the textures.
-Each race was assigned their own specific artist, who worked on nothing except the buildings for that particular race.
+Each race was assigned its own specific artist, who worked on nothing except the buildings for that particular race.
 According to lead artist/co-designer/co-writer Torsten Hess, this was done "so that the style of the buildings within a people is uniform".
 However, there were certain overriding rules to which the individual artists had to adhere.
 One of the most important was a technique Hess had employed on Settlers III; after the textures were applied, they were "dirtied" so as to create a lived-in, real-world sense.
 Hess explains, was: "Rigid and straight edges should be avoided.
 Beautiful curves and moving lines are instead used to suggest life in the settlers world.
 For the textures, this means stronger colours, a slightly higher contrast than the figures, as well as a lot of detail and the use of many different colour families.
 We definitely want to avoid a sterile look.
 We also draw all the textures by hand".

 For the settlers themselves, the designers also used the same basic techniques as developed on Settlers III; the figures couldn't be too graphically complex, since small details would be lost, given their size (32 pixels in height).
-At the same time, the designs had to be detailed enough so as to seem at least somewhat realistic, even at such a small size.
-To solve this problem, the settlers' proportions were exaggerated, and their weapons and tools designed so as to be proportionally too big, as correctly sized implements would be far too small to be seen.
+At the same time, the designs had to be detailed enough to seem at least somewhat realistic, even at such a small size.
+To solve this problem, the settlers' proportions were exaggerated, and their weapons and tools were designed so as to be proportionally too big, as correctly sized implements would be far too small to be seen.
 For the process of animating the settlers, character animator/co-writer Thorsten Wallner explains, "We place a skeleton behind each settler, which controls the movement sequences.
 Each skeleton dictates the standard movements, such as bending, running or standing.
 Additional animations can then be added to individual characters.
 With this technology, we do not need to animate every settler anew, but only add additional animations".